County Cork Ireland · Co. Cork · Rockchapel Save · Share

 Mar-May

-Lambs on the slopes, but the weather is unpredictable and the roads can be rough.
-Muddy.
-Green.
+Lambs on the slopes and the uplands greening, but the weather is changeable and the roads can be rough and muddy.

 ◐ Mind yourself